tpresley/sygnal/README.md

       return { count: state.count + 1 }
     }
   },
-  // the 'sources' passed to intent() is an object containing an entry for each Cycle.js 'driver' passed to run() in index.js
+  // the 'sources' passed to intent() is an object containing an entry for each Cycle.js 'driver'
+  // Sygnal automatically adds STATE, DOM, EVENTS, and LOG drivers and their resulting sources and sinks
   // the DOM source allows you to select DOM elements by any valid CSS selector, and listen for any DOM events
   // because we map document click events to the 'INCREMENT' action, it will cause the 'INCREMENT' action in 'model' to fire
   // whenever the document is clicked